Bus Air Conditioning Systems

 How HRS Approaches a Bus AC Job

-We begin with the vehicle and the operating context, not just the equipment brochure.
+We begin with the vehicle and the operating conditions, not just the equipment brochure.
 A sound approach usually considers:

 - vehicle type and cabin layout